Z-imran/Cpp-Http-Server/ReadMe.md

 ### Bugs
 - Upon making the build using Cmake on the first iteration of running the program the project works fine.
 However upon repeated attempts to run the project the server bind process fails which then closes the Program.
 Suggested fix: the error appears to be an address already in use case.
 So change the socket flag to be SO_REUSEADDR.
+(FIXED) Solution: use setsockopt to set the socket to reuse the port address instead of failing to bind.

 ### Resources
 Below are some resources used to help make programming easier.